TroupeLang/Troupe/README.md

 Troupe is a programming language based on the actor model for concurrent and distributed programming that provides dynamic information flow control.

+## Troupe tryout container

+If you want to try out Troupe without manual installation (e.g., for a class exercise or just checking the system), please check out the VSCode development container available through the [Troupe/example-project](https://github.com/TroupeLang/example-project) repository.

 ## Installation